 How to take care of Afghan Hound?

-Afghan Hounds need physical activity in order to stay healthy, stimulate their minds, and stay healthy.
+Afghan Hounds need physical activity to stay healthy, stimulate their minds, and stay healthy.
 The daily physical activity also really helps afghan hounds fight boredom, which can lead to difficult behavior.
-Individual exercise needs will vary based on your Afghan hound’s age and her level of health—but 10 minutes outside and merely a walk around the block every day probably isn’t enough.
-If your Afghan hound is a 6 to 18-month adolescent, her requirements will be relatively more.
+Individual exercise needs will vary based on your Afghan Hound’s age and her level of health—but 10 minutes outside and merely a walk around the block every day probably isn’t enough.
+If your Afghan Hound is a 6 to 18-month adolescent, her requirements will be relatively more.

 Grooming & Bruising

 Dental disease is the most common chronic problem in pets, affecting 80% of all dogs by age two.
 And unfortunately, your Afghan Hound is more likely than other dogs to have problems with her teeth.
-It starts with tartar build-up on the teeth and progresses to infection of the gums and roots of the teeth.
+It starts with tartar build-up on the teeth and progresses to infection of the teeth, gums, and roots.

 Love & affection

-Love and affection are useful for every dog.
-If you give a love and affection to your Afghan Hound dog than the dog will love you back.
-Your Afghan Hound puppy will be a member of your family, So Give lots of love and affection for your cute puppy.
-Most importantly, spend time with your dog because that your dog needs love and affection.
+Love and affection are useful for every Dog.
+If you give your Afghan Hound dog love and affection, then the dog will love you back.
+Your Afghan Hound puppy will be a member of your family, So Give lots of love and affection to your cute puppy.
+Most importantly, spend time with your Dog because that your Dog needs love and affection.

 Feed Healthy food

-Feeding a healthy food in the dog’s life is the most important.
-In this day there are many healthy foods are available on the market so that you can choose any healthy food for your dog.
-Because healthy food is the most important for dog health care.
+Feeding healthy food in the Dog’s life is the most important.
+In this day, many healthy foods are available on the market so that you can choose any healthy food for your Dog.
+Healthy food is the most important for dog health care.
 The young Afghan Hound dog is not a hearty eater as most breeds his size.
-He must often encourage with meat juices or bacon grease mix in the food to entice him to eat.
+He must often encourage meat juices or bacon grease mix in the food to entice him to eat.

-The Afghan Hound should do well on a high-quality dog food, whether commercially manufactured or home-prepared with your veterinarian’s supervision and approval.
-In general, Afghan needs a high protein, low grain diet, which helps prevent diarrhea and bloat. always make sure that they have clean, fresh water for drinking.
+The Afghan Hound should do well on high-quality dog food, whether commercially manufactured or home-prepared, with your veterinarian’s supervision and approval.
+In general, Afghan needs a high protein, low grain diet, which helps prevent diarrhea and bloat.
+Always make sure that they have clean freshwater for drinking.
 However, their diet needs, including the amount and frequency you feed them, will change over time as they age.

 Feed your puppy several times a day so they can grow up to be big and strong.
 Don’t forget to provide your Afghan Hound with plenty of exercises to keep them from becoming overweight or obese.